 - Procedures for staff and students for emergency situations, severe weather, fire, lock-downs

-- Consistent schedule of practice drills including evacuation, reverse evacuation, lock down, shelter-in-place, and severe weather drills
+- Consistent schedule of practice drills including lockdown, secure, evacuate, hold, and shelter drills

 - Administrator knowledge of utility access and shut-off points

 - Safety “go bags” in each classroom with basic first aid supplies, class rosters, flashlight, etc.